 FERGUS SCOTTISH FESTIVAL & HIGHLAND GAMES

-The Fergus Scottish Festival and Highland Games is an annual three day cultural festival which has been held for more than 70 years.
+The Fergus Scottish Festival and Highland Games is an annual three-day cultural festival that has been held for more than 75 years.
 It is the oldest festival of its kind in North America.

 The Fergus Scottish Festival and Highland Games has enjoyed tremendous success since its inception by Alex Robertson in 1946.

 The games have had two locations over the past 77 years, Victoria Park and more recently, the Centre Wellington Community Sportsplex (Fergus).
 The Games exemplify all things Scottish with a focus on heavy events, dancing, piping, clans and interactive family fun and community involvement.